GobblesGobbles

 Source: Yahoo Sports

-Up by just two with six minutes left, Cunningham punished Dean Wade for going under a screen and nailed a pull-up three.
-Next possession, James Harden got switched onto him โ€” Cunningham knocked down a midrange jumper.
-With under three minutes remaining, he shook Max Strus for a stepback three that put Detroit up nine.
-He shot 3-for-6 from deep, 7-for-14 overall, dished 10 assists including six that led directly to threes, and finished a game-high plus-13 while spending large stretches guarding either Harden or Mitchell on the other end.
-"Cade is just fabulous," Pistons coach J.B.
-Bickerstaff said afterward.
+With six minutes left and Detroit up by two, Cunningham punished Dean Wade for going under a screen and hit a pull-up three.
+He then knocked down a midrange jumper with Harden switched onto him, and later shook Max Strus for a stepback three to put Detroit up nine.
+He shot 3-for-6 from deep, 7-for-14 overall, dished six assists that led directly to threes, and finished a game-high plus-13.
+"Cade is just fabulous," Cavaliers coach J.B.
+Bickerstaff told reporters.
 "He's a killer closer.
-In the fourth quarter, he does his best work."
+And in the fourth quarter, he does his best work."

 Source: CBS Sports